-- 1. The individual: - Has earned an appraisal designation from a generally recognized professional appraiser organization, or - b.
+- 1. The individual: - a.
+Has earned an appraisal designation from a generally recognized professional appraiser organization, or - b.
 Has met certain minimum education requirements and 2 or more years of experience.
 To meet the minimum education requirement, the individual must have successfully completed professional or college-level coursework obtained from: - i.
-A professional or college-level educational organization, - ii.
-A professional trade or appraiser organization that regularly offers educational programs in valuing the type of property, or - An employer as part of an employee apprenticeship or education program similar to professional or college-level courses. - 2.
-The individual regularly prepares appraisals for which he or she is paid. - The individual is not an excluded individual.
+A professional or college-level educational organization, - A professional trade or appraiser organization that regularly offers educational programs in valuing the type of property, or - iii.
+An employer as part of an employee apprenticeship or education program similar to professional or college-level courses. - 2.
+The individual regularly prepares appraisals for which they are paid. - 3.
+The individual is not an excluded individual. - See Pub.

-See Pub.
 561 for more information.